 Dyson Pure Hot + Cool – Best Overall

 The Dyson Pure Hot + Cool is easily the best smart electric fan heater, but it also packs in a bladeless air purifier.

-Dyson are known in the UK for their innovative consumer products and this heater, fan and air purifier is no different.
+Dyson are known in the UK for making some of the best smart home devices, and this all-in-one heater, fan, and air purifier is no different.
 There was no doubt in my mind as to whether this would be the number one smart heater, but with a hefty price tag it might not be for everyone.

 The tall product is quite a beast, but it blends in really nicely with its modern look that’s available in white or silver, and the bladeless design means it safe for pets and children to be around.